williamhobbs/RPi-Solar-Forecast/README.md

 Will Hobbs
 2021-07-22
 ***
+**2022-10-21** [solarforecastarbiter.org](https://solarforecastarbiter.org) is now [forecastarbiter.epri.com](https://forecastarbiter.epri.com).
+This guide needs to be updated accordingly, and new user accounts may not be available currently.
+Everything related to fetching NWPs and creating forecasts should still work, it's just that uploading forecasts to the arbiter may not work.

+***
 **2022-08-17** Consider subscribing to `NCEP.List.NOMADS-ftpprd` and `NCEP.List.Nomads-Users` mailing lists [here](https://nomads.ncep.noaa.gov/txt_descriptions/Help_Desk_doc.shtml).
 Among other things, this can provide information about NOMADS issues and outages.
 ***
 **2022-02-03 Update:** Now that there is an official 64-bit Raspberry PI OS available (https://www.raspberrypi.com/news/raspberry-pi-os-64-bit/), I should try that out and update this guide accordingly.
 There may be some advantages to 64-bit...